KenKundert/nestedtext/doc/file_format.rst

     item*.
 After comments and blank lines have been removed, adjacent string items with the same indentation level are combined in order into a multiline string.
 The string value is the multiline string with the tags removed.
-Any leading white space that follows the tag is retained, as is any trailing white space and all newlines except the last.
+Any leading white space that follows the tag is retained, as is any trailing white space.
+The last newline is removed and all other newlines are converted to the default line terminator for the current operating system.

     String values may contain any printing UTF-8 character.